 The principles of openness and accountability which underpin legislation protecting whistle blowers are reflected in this policy.
+Protection for whistleblowers in the UK is provided under the Public Interest Disclosure Act 1998 (PIDA), which amends the Employment Rights Act 1996.
+The PIDA protects employees and workers who blow the whistle about wrongdoing.
 The Trust is also committed to ensuring compliance with the Bribery Act 2010.